Albania Food Guide 2026: What to Eat, Regional Dishes & Where to Eat

 Byrek — the most practical Albanian food

-Flaky pastry with fillings — most commonly cheese, spinach, or meat.
-Appears everywhere from bakeries to café counters.
-The easiest Albanian food experience: fast, cheap, and good from morning through afternoon.
+Flaky pastry with fillings — most commonly gjize cheese, spinach, or meat.
+Appears everywhere from bakeries (€0.50–1) to café counters and restaurant menus (€2–4).
+The easiest Albanian food experience: fast, cheap, and consistently good from morning through afternoon.
+The spinach version (byrek me spinaq) is traditionally vegan.
+Every town has at least one bakery producing fresh byrek from approximately 6am.
+In Tirana, the stalls around Pazari i Ri are the most reliable source.

-Tavë kosi — the signature national dish
+Tave kosi — the signature national dish

 Fergese — a distinctly Albanian dish